From the Cook

 Tips & Tricks (5)

-- Dry Your Fruits Thoroughly 💧Pat fruits completely dry with paper towels before dipping—any moisture will cause the chocolate to seize and create a dull, bumpy finish instead of a sleek coating.
+- Dry Your Fruits Thoroughly 💧Pat all fruits completely dry with paper towels before dipping; any moisture will cause the chocolate coating to seize and slide off rather than adhere properly.

 Recipe Facts